-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

 Do not takeAbik

-Warnings and precautions
+Warnings and Precautions

-If you have dementia (loss of memory and other mental abilities), you or the person caring for you or a family member should inform your doctor if you have ever had a stroke or "mini" stroke.
+If you have dementia (loss of memory and other mental abilities), you or your caregiver or family member should inform your doctor if you have ever had a stroke or "mini" stroke.

-Talk to your doctor immediately if you notice numbness or stiffness of the muscles with high fever, sweating, altered mental state, or a very fast or irregular heartbeat.
+Talk to your doctor immediately if you experience numbness or stiffness of the muscles with high fever, sweating, altered mental state, or a very fast or irregular heartbeat.

-Children and adolescents
+Children and Adolescents

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

-Blood pressure medications: aripiprazole may increase the effect of medications used to lower blood pressure.
+Medications that lower blood pressure: aripiprazole may increase the effect of medications used to lower blood pressure.
 Make sure to inform your doctor if you are using any medication to control blood pressure.

 Medications that increase serotonin levels: triptans, tramadol, tryptophan, SSRIs (such as paroxetine and fluoxetine), tricyclic antidepressants (such as clomipramine and amitriptyline), pethidine, St. John's Wort, and venlafaxine.
-These medications increase the risk of producing adverse effects; if you observe any unusual symptoms when using any of these medications with aripiprazole, you should inform your doctor.
+These medications increase the risk of adverse effects; if you observe any unusual symptoms when using any of these medications with aripiprazole, you should inform your doctor.

-Aripiprazole can be taken regardless of meals.
+Aripiprazole can be taken independently of meals.

-Avoid consuming alcohol while taking this medication.
+Alcohol consumption should be avoided while taking this medication.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.